-Source Control Configuration has three parts, of which the first is to enable source control.
-The command of source control is as follows:
+Source Control Configuration has three parts, of which the first is to enable source

 Command Explanation

 Global Configuration Mode

-Enable source control globally, the "no ip
+[no] ip multicast source-control Enable source control globally, the "no ip

-[no] ip multicast source-control multicast source-control" command
+(Required) multicast source-control" command

 disables source control globally.
 It is

 noticeable that, after enabling source control

-(Required) globally, all multicast packets are discarded by
+globally, all multicast packets are discarded

-(required) default.
+by default.
 All source control configuration can

 not be processed until that it is enabled

 globally, while source control can not be

-disabled until all configured rules are disabled.
+disabled until all configured rules are

+disabled.